Versatile Bio Sensor Guide: Blood Volume Pulse (BVP)

 How to use:

 The BVP sensor consists of a small clip that is attached to the end of a finger (but not the thumb).
-This clip contains an infrared light andr an LED that shines a light into the skin, then a sensor measures the intensity of the reflected light , corresponding to blood volume
+This clip contains an infrared light and a LED that shines a light into the skin, then a sensor measures the intensity of the reflected light , corresponding to blood volume

 If a signal is not visible after placing the sensor, try repositioning.
 There are two possible wavelengths (red corresponging to the use of LED light and near-IR corresponging to the use of infrared light) which can be toggled for better results.
 Keep the hand still for proper recording.